ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 to the remote endpoint (e.g. because the remote endpoint is not accepting connections, or the application is prohibited from opening a Connection by the operating system).

+See also {{initiate-and-send}} to combine Connection establishment and transmission of the first message in a single action.

 ## Passive Open: Listen {#listen}